mrrprofcoder/Free-Image-Genrator/README.md

 # 6️⃣ Run the app
 python Main/app.py

+---

+## 🌐 Application Usage

-🌐 How To Use
+## How To Use

-1️⃣ After running, open your browser and visit: http://127.0.0.1:5000/
+1️⃣ After running, open your browser and visit:
+http://127.0.0.1:5000/

-2️⃣ 🔥 Enter your text prompt in the big box.
+2️⃣ 🔥 Enter your text prompt.

 3️⃣ 🎯 Select your favorite model & theme.

 4️⃣ 🖼️ Choose aspect ratio.

-5️⃣ 💥 Hit Generate Image button.
+5️⃣ 💥 Hit **Generate Image** button.

-6️⃣ 🎉 Boom!
-Your AI-generated image will appear below.
+6️⃣ 🎉 Your AI-generated image will appear below.

 7️⃣ 💾 You can right-click and save the image anytime.

+---

-🎯 Available Models
+## 🎯 Available Models

 We support multiple models from several AI image engines for better results:

-MoneyPrinterTurbo 💸
+- 💸 MoneyPrinterTurbo

-Anime Character Generator 🎎
+- 🎎 Anime Character Generator

-Jackey 📜
+- 📜 Jackey

-Polynate 🎨
+- 🎨 Polynate

-Memed 😂
+- 😂 Memed

-Elixpo-Art 🎭
+- 🎭 Elixpo-Art

-MIDIjourney 🎼
+- 🎼 MIDIjourney

-TurboReel 🎞
+- 🎞 TurboReel

-StoryWeaver 📖
+- 📖 StoryWeaver

-AI PPT Maker 🎤
+- 🎤 AI PPT Maker

-flux ⚡
+- ⚡ flux

-turbo 🚀
+- 🚀 turbo

+---

-🌈 Support & Contribute
+## 🌈 Support & Contribute

-Feel free to fork and modify! 🍴
+- Feel free to fork and modify 🍴

-Pull Requests are welcome 🚀
+- Pull Requests are welcome 🚀

-Star ⭐ the repo if you love it ❤️
+- Star ⭐ the repo if you love it ❤️

+---

-🎉 Enjoy generating unlimited AI images with Free Image Generator!
+🎉 Enjoy generating unlimited AI images with **Free Image Generator!**